Pancreatic Cancer

 • Excessive body weight directly increases risks of pancreatic cancer

-• Body weight reduction should be gradual by healthy methods
+• Body weight reduction should be achieved gradually through healthy methods

 • Instead of starving diets or fasting, a gradual decrease in food portions is much more appropriate.